emilianodellacasa/claude-on-rails/README.md

 > Build a RESTful API for our mobile app with JWT auth [API development with authentication]

+> Commit these changes and create a release branch for v2.0 [Git agent handles version control and branching]

+> Review the commit history for the user model changes [Git agent analyzes repository history and provides insights]
 ```

 The swarm automatically: